Coaching Kids Toward Lasting Friendships

 For example, you see your child with another child, and almost everything she does seems wrong.
 She goes up and says, “Hi,” introduces herself, and says she wants to play.
-Then she treats the other kid as a play-slave, and says, “We’re going to do this.
+Then she starts getting bossy, directing the other child: “We’re going to do this.
 I go first.
 You stand here.”

 There’s a lot to criticize.
 But you can praise what she did well: walking up and introducing herself in a friendly way.
 As for the rest, there may be 20 behaviors that you’d like to change, but be selective.
 Pick the most important one or two-and be specific in what you say: “When you play a game, you get to move your pieces, but you have to let your friend move hers.”